bramleyccslab/hexcraft/README.md

 ### Experiment 1 Design

 Caches and testing trials:
 - There are three caches (pictures can be found in the 'caches' folder):
     - dabone (sort of looks like a bone, achieved via X-K-X)
     - hazard (sort of looks like the hazard symbol, Z-S-A)
     - triangle (A-S-A-E-A)
 - Since the triangle is a bit long, there is also another one (TBC) that would also be 3 keys long:
     - Dinopaw (X-Z-D)
 - For each cache there are two puzzles that make use of these caches.
 One medium and one hard:
     - dabone: medium: Z[XKX]W; hard: [XKX]KS[XKX]R
     - hazard: medium: [ZSA][ZSA]R; hard: [ZSA]EE[ZSA]SWXWEK
     - triangle: medium: [ASAEA]E[ASAEA]K; hard: [ASAEA]S[ASAEA]E[ASAEA]
     - dinopaw: medium: [XZD]SRKR; hard: XKSS[XZD]RKK
 - These puzzles (and one way to solve them) can be seen in each list that corresponds to their cache
-	    - Each puzzle is coded with an action sequence that can be used to solve them

 When running the html file now, the sequence of the puzzles goes like this:
 - dabone, medium dabone, hard dabone
 - hazard, medium hazard, hard hazard
 - triangle, medium triangle, hard triangle

 For each puzzle, after three unsuccessful tries the user can move on to the next one.

 ## Contributors
  - Haozhe Sun (sunhaozhepy; sunhaozhe050722a@gmail.com)